 - Stage I – cancer is found in one lymph node area or one area or organ outside the lymph nodes.

-- Stage II – cancer is found in two or more lymph node areas on the same side of the diaphragm.
-Cancer is found in one area or organ outside of the lymph nodes and in the lymph nodes around it.
-Other lymph node areas on the same side of the diaphragm may be involved (the diaphragm is a sheet of muscle slung beneath the lungs that enables breathing).
+- Stage II – cancer is found in two or more lymph node areas or in one area or organ outside the lymph nodes on the same side of the diaphragm (the sheet of muscle slung beneath the lungs that enables breathing).

 Treatment for lymphoma